K. S. Reddy

-Krishna Samy Reddy (24 August 1916 – 12 July 2006) was a Fiji Indian school teacher, leader of a farmers' union and both a nominated and elected member of the Legislative Council.
+Krishna Subba Reddy (24 August 1916 – 12 July 2006) was a Fiji Indian school teacher, leader of a farmers' union and both a nominated and elected member of the Legislative Council.
 Although he started his political career as an ally of A. D. Patel (founder of the National Federation Party), disputes over the leadership style of A. D. Patel led to a split within the farmers' union that they both led and later they became members of opposing political parties.
 After independence, he was elected to the House of Representatives as an Alliance member and also served as an assistant minister.

 Early life

 Reddy was born in Nadi, Fiji on 24 August 1916.
 His father Krishna Reddy was an active member of the Sangam and the Maha Sangh.
 He was an early beneficiary of the Sangam's attempts to improve education amongst the South Indians in Fiji and performed well in his early education.
 He started school rather late, around the age 12 or 13.
 He was left at a relative's place in Lautoka and attended the Catholic primary school and finished 8 years of formal education.
 When the Shri Vivekananda High School was established on 9 March 1949, K. S. Reddy was appointed its first Principal.